NatronGitHub/Natron/Documentation/source/plugins/fr.inria.openfx.ReadFFmpeg.rst

 |pluginIcon|

-*This documentation is for version 1.0 of ReadFFmpeg.*
+*This documentation is for version 1.0 of ReadFFmpeg (fr.inria.openfx.ReadFFmpeg).*

 Description
 -----------